nodejs/node/doc/api/fs.md

 });
 ```

-If `options` is a string, then it specifies the encoding.
-Example:
+If `options` is a string, then it specifies the encoding:

 ```js
 fs.appendFile('message.txt', 'data to append', 'utf8', callback);